Ribeiro-Tiago/utilities/README.md

 If you want this lib to also handle validation errors (correctly) on isValid function, you must also download and include de css file ``<link rel="stylesheet" href="css/style.css">``

 # Usage
-Validator recieves a boolean argument (defaults to true) that tells the validator if we want to handle the errors (add DOM elements with error message) or just return the result of the validation.
+Independetly of which enviorenment you're working on, all you need to do is call the object util.function, for example, `` util.isEmpty(value)``

-# isValid
+## isValid
-This function validates DOM fields or simple values
+This function validates DOM fields or simple values.
+Some of the rules also require a rule value, for instance when you using maxvalue you have to specify what's the max value.

 Currently supports the following rules:
   - required